How to Create a Stacked-paper Effect Login Form

 form input.text-input { outline: 0; display: block; width: 330px; padding: 8px 15px; border: 1px solid gray; font-size: 16px; font-weight: 400; -webkit-border-radius: 25px; -moz-border-radius: 25px; border-radius: 25px; box-shadow: inset 0 2px 8px rgba(0,0,0,0.3); }

-Here, again we have made use of the border-radius and box-shadow declarations.
-In the case of text fields, the border-radius is given a higher value to ensure more curvature.
-In the case of box-shadow declaration, the keyword inset has been used to specify that the shadow will be inside the text field.
-Here, the vertical offset for the shadow is 2px and it has a blur of 8px, the color being declared using the rgba format.
+In the box-shadow declaration, we use the keyword ‘inset’ to specify that the shadow will be inside the text field.
+Here, the vertical offset for the shadow is 2px with an 8px blur, and the color is declared using the rgba format.

 5. Submit Button

-form input[type='submit'] { float: right; padding: 10px 20px; display: block; cursor: pointer; font-size: 16px; font-weight: 700; color: #fff; text-shadow: 0 1px 0 #000; background-color: #0074CC; border: 1px solid #05C; -webkit-border-radius: 25px; -moz-border-radius: 25px; border-radius: 25px; background-image: -moz-linear-gradient(top, #08C, #05C); background-image: -ms-linear-gradient(top, #08C, #05C); background-image: -webkit-linear-gradient(top, #08C, #05C); background-image: linear-gradient(top, #08C, #05C); -webkit-box-shadow: inset 0 1px 0px rgba(255, 255, 255, 0.5); -moz-box-shadow: inset 0 1px 0px rgba(255, 255, 255, 0.5); box-shadow: inset 0 1px 0px rgba(255, 255, 255, 0.5); }
+form input[type="submit"] { float: right; padding: 10px 20px; display: block; cursor: pointer; font-size: 16px; font-weight: 700; color: #fff; text-shadow: 0 1px 0 #000; background-color: #0074CC; border: 1px solid #05C; -webkit-border-radius: 25px; -moz-border-radius: 25px; border-radius: 25px; background-image: -moz-linear-gradient(top, #08C, #05C); background-image: -ms-linear-gradient(top, #08C, #05C); background-image: -webkit-linear-gradient(top, #08C, #05C); background-image: linear-gradient(top, #08C, #05C); -webkit-box-shadow: inset 0 1px 0px rgba(255, 255, 255, 0.5); -moz-box-shadow: inset 0 1px 0px rgba(255, 255, 255, 0.5); box-shadow: inset 0 1px 0px rgba(255, 255, 255, 0.5); }

 6. Demo and Download